 APCC can be as simple or as complex as you wish to make it.
 This Quick Start guide will only touch upon the Setup of this software.
 The Help menu will provide more detailed information.
-Don't forget to click of the "?" in the corners for specific information in that window!
+Don't forget to click of the "?" in the corners to access context-sensitive help information for that window!